-Penn's Green Campus Partnership runs a three-week competition among a select group of campus buildings represented by various schools and centers to see which one can reduce its electricity the most over the course of the competition.
-Occupants in each building are challenged to reduce their normal electricity usage and help play a role in Penn’s energy conservation initiatives.
+Penn's Green Campus Partnership ran a four-week competition among a select group of non-residential campus buildings represented by various schools and centers to see which one could reduce its electricity the most over the course of the competition.
+Occupants in each building were challenged to reduce their normal electricity usage and help play a role in Penn’s energy conservation initiatives.

 Every week, each building’s energy consumption was calculated and standings results posted on the Building Dashboard website and in participating building lobbies.
+The competition was based on two different measurements of reduction: % reduction in average daily kWh usage and reduction in average daily kWh use per square foot .
 All reductions compare to a unique baseline for each building.

-Participating buildings are ranked based on their percent electricity reduction and total kilowatt-hour reduction against their unique baseline.
-The building with the highest percent reduction and the building with the greatest kilowatt-hour reduction at the end of the competition will be the winners.
+Participating buildings were ranked based on their average daily percent electricity reduction and total kilowatt-hour per square foot reduction against their unique baseline.
+The building with the highest percent reduction and the building with the greatest kilowatt-hour per square foot reduction at the end of the competition was the winners.

 Energy savings are displayed in savings of kWh and dollars.
 The estimated dollar savings are based on an average rate of $.09/kWh for residential and commercial electricity pricing in our region.